All Episodes

 And he was very sanguine about it.

-He said, Listen, you might not like what we're doing, but you're eventually going to do what we're doing.
+He said, listen, you might not like what we're doing, but you're eventually going to do what we're doing.

 Because when you open, you're basically like us.

-And without the lessons learned that we achieved by shutting down.
+You're just doing it without the shutdown and without the lessons learned that we achieved by shutting down.

-So I think everyone is happy we shut down and got some of those important messages clear, and everyone understands what we need to do.
+So I think everyone is happy we shut down and got some of those important messages clear and everyone understands what we need to do.

 But now we basically are moving towards a Swedish model because we're doing what they're already doing.